-Our porters will wake you up with a hot drink and you will have some time to pack your bags and enjoy breakfast.
+Our porters will wake you up with a hot drink, and you will have some time to pack your bags and enjoy breakfast.
 After breakfast, you’ll have time to explore the village and visit the local elementary school, where the ancient Inca language, Quechua, is still taught.
 Once you are ready, you’ll begin the last leg of your Lares trek.
-It will be four hours of walking downhill, along this lovely path, where you will pass by more llamas and alpacas.
-We’ll pass by farms where they cultivate potatoes, fava beans, and many other traditional tubers, in the traditional Incan style.
-This is a great opportunity to learn about Peruvian agriculture because people still farm by hand with traditional, Inca farming tools.
-Now, we will start to descend to the warmer area, The Sacred Valley.
-You will begin to feel the micro-climate changes and start seeing crops that are different from in the high mountains.
-Around the Sacred Valley people farm corn, quinoa, kiwi, peaches, avocados and other types of fruits.
-Of course, this area has a lot of Incan history.
-You will end the tour at the little village of Huaran, in the Sacred Valley, at 2,700m / 8,858 ft where you will say goodbye to your horses, horsemen, chef and porters, as they will be going back to their homes.
+It will be four hours of walking downhill along this lovely path where you will pass by more llamas and alpacas.
+We’ll pass by farms where they grow potatoes, fava beans, and many other traditional crops the traditional Incan style.
+You will have the chance to learn about Peruvian agriculture from people who still farm by hand with traditional Inca farming tools.
+Now, we will start to descend to the warmer area of the Sacred Valley.
+You will start to feel the changes of the micro-climate and start seeing crops that are different from in the high mountains.
+Around the Sacred Valley, people farm corn, quinoa, kiwi, peaches, avocados, and other types of fruit.
+This area has a lot of Inca history, and you will end your tour at the little Sacred Valley village of Huaran that sits at 2,700 m / 8,858 ft.
+Here you will say goodbye to your horses, horse riders, chef, and porters.

 From Huaran, we will catch a van and make the short drive into the valley to visit the Salineras salt pans, in the town of Maras.
-Here, at 11,000 feet above sea level, a salt water spring gushes forth and spills down the side of the mountain.
+Here, at 11,000 feet above sea level, a saltwater spring gushes forth and spills down the side of the mountain.
 Over 3,000 small evaporation chambers have been created and look as if they are tumbling down the mountainside.
 These have been in use since pre-Incan times.
-The salt is said to have healing properties because it is loaded with natural minerals, some of it even comes out pink.
-Local families each own one of these pans, and make their living supplying salt to the towns around the area.
-There is a small shop on site, if you care to take some salt home with you.
+The salt is said to have healing properties because it´s filled with natural minerals, some of it even comes out pink.
+Local families each own one of these pans and make their living supplying salt to the towns around the area.
+There is a small shop on-site if you care to take some salt home with you.

 After visiting Salineras, we will head to our hotel in Ollantaytambo for the night at the hotel.